Skip to main content

 Authors: Emma Ceulemans and Joris Beckers

-Session: PI architecture, maturity and orchestration
+Session: PI architecture, maturity and orchestration (Room 505)

 • PIMM: A Maturity Model for Advancing the Physical Internet from Concept to Practice.